PawseySC/shell-hpc/_episodes/08-Extra.md

 > ***
 >
 > You'll see that permissions.txt becomes a private file only changable by the user who entered this command.
-> Finally lets try example about *chmod a-w* that use symbols rather than octals
+> Finally let's try the example  *chmod a-w* that uses symbols rather than octals
 > ~~~
 > $ chmod a-w permissions.txt
 > $ ls -l